bitfocus/companion-module-barco-matrixpro/HELP.md

 # Module for Barco MatrixPro-II

-> this module connects via a telnet connection.
+> this module over UDP.

 ## Supported commands